henriquefl24/xcodex/README.md

 Laurito, H., La Scala, N., Rolim, G. S., 2023.
 Extracting XCO2-NASA Daily data with XCODEX:
 A Python package designed for data extraction and structuration.
 Jaboticabal, SP, BR, (...)

+### *Acknowledgments*:
+We would like to express our gratitude to Coordination for the Improvement of Higher Education Personnel (CAPES) for their financial support and the opportunity to develop this project.
+We also acknowledge the funding provided for project No. 130068/2022-5 by the National Council for Scientific and Technological Development (CNPq)

 ### **Data source citation**: